flyteorg/flyteidl/protos/docs/admin/admin.rst

    "workflow_execution_id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Indicates the workflow execution to filter by. +required"
    "limit", ":ref:`ref_uint32`", "", "Indicates the number of resources to be returned. +required" "token", ":ref:`ref_string`", "", "In the case of multiple pages of results, the, server-provided token can be used to fetch the next page in a query. +optional"
-   "filters", ":ref:`ref_string`", "", "Indicates a list of filters passed as string.
-More info on constructing filters : <Link> +optional"
-   "sort_by", ":ref:`ref_flyteidl.admin.Sort`", "", "Sort ordering. +optional"
+   "filters", ":ref:`ref_string`", "", "Indicates a list of filters passed as string. +optional" "sort_by", ":ref:`ref_flyteidl.admin.Sort`", "", "Sort ordering. +optional"